chef-boneyard/chef-web-docs-2016/includes_search/includes_search_partial_example.rst

      end
    end

-and then a cookbook that uses the ``partial_search`` method to provide better and more targeted search results:
+and then the same recipe that uses the ``partial_search`` method to provide better and more targeted search results:

 .. code-block:: ruby